-10 Things I Learned During My First Month At A B2B Tech Inbound Marketing Agency
+10 Things I Learned In My 1st Month At A B2B Inbound Marketing Agency

 The decision to change careers is typically not made lightly.

 It’s usually the result of endless conversations with loved ones and a lot of planning.
 So when I decided a few months back to leave my management-position job at a news website after almost three years for an entry-level marketing position, I was embarking on a new path and hoping I wouldn’t regret the decision in the future.

 My first month at the inbound marketing agency Penguin Strategies was filled with new experiences, valuable lessons and many ups, alongside some downs.
 I was in a new workplace, living in a new city, learning a new field and making new friends.

 Now, with several months of experience under my belt, let me share the top 10 things I learned in my first month:

 1 – What’s inbound marketing and why does it work?

 In short, inbound marketing is the new form of marketing that aims to talk to people where they want, instead of disrupting them when and where they don’t.

 Think of those cold calls that always interrupted your family dinners in the middle of the week.
 That was a form of outbound marketing, the old-fashion type of marketing.